arx/ArxLibertatis/README.md

 ## Data file, config and savegame locations

 You will need to [get either the full game or demo data of Arx Fatalis](http://wiki.arx-libertatis.org/Getting_the_game_data).
-To install the data files run

-    $ arx-install-data

 Where arx will look for data files and write config and save files depends on the operating system and environment - the wiki has a page detailing the [full data directory detection algorithm](http://wiki.arx-libertatis.org/Data_directories).

+**For Unix-like systems**:
 The game will try to rename all used files in the user directory (but not the data directory) to lowercase on the first run.
-System-wide installations with case-sensitive filesystems always need to manually rename the files to lowercase - this is done automatically by the `arx-install-data` script.
+System-wide installations with case-sensitive filesystems always need to manually rename the files to lowercase.
+The `arx-install-data` script can be used to install the data files, convert them to lowercase and verify that all required files are present.

 To print all directories searched by arx, run